The earlier you give up smoking in pregnancy, the more likely it is that these will apply to you and your baby.

 - Your breath, clothes and hair won't smell of smoke.

-Can I cut down instead of quitting altogether?
+Can I just cut down rather than quit?

-Cutting down may not actually reduce your exposure to carbon monoxide and the chemicals found in cigarette smoke.
+Low-tar or low nicotine cigarettes and roll ups are also just as harmful to you and your baby’s health.
 Quitting smoking completely is the best way to keep you and your baby safe from the dangers of cigarette smoke.

 By ellie (not verified) on 29 Jan 2019 - 02:10